 If you keep getting errors such as “Network discovery and file sharing are turned off, Network computers and devices are not visible” or similar network sharing issue, you can try to manually turn on or off Network discovery and file sharing settings in Windows 10.

-How to Turn On Network Discovery and File Sharing in Windows 10
+Turn On Network Discovery and File Sharing

 To manually turn on or off Network Discovery and File sharing for different network profiles, follow the steps below.